-BMC takes the privacy and security of our patient information very seriously, and has taken steps to prevent a similar event from occurring in the future.
-In response to the Incident, BMC changed all passwords, implemented multi-factor authentication, continued to enhance security measures and is providing cyber security training to our IT staff.
+NJBS takes the privacy and security of our patient information very seriously, and has taken steps to prevent a similar event from occurring in the future.
+In response to the Incident, NJBS has migrated to a third-party hosted cloud-based platform to securely store patient data, implemented two-factor authentication, installed a new server, and implemented ongoing monitoring response which tracks user activity, services and ports and coordinates logging.

-In order to address any patient concerns and mitigate any exposure or risk of harm following this Incident, BMC has arranged for Kroll to provide complimentary credit monitoring services to our patients free of charge for a period of twelve (12) months.
+In order to address any patient concerns and mitigate any exposure or risk of harm following this Incident, NJBS has arranged for IDX to provide complimentary credit monitoring services and identity theft protection services to our patients free of charge for a period of twelve (12) months.